-- 4. Within 3 months of the submission of an: - (a) audit under condition 7 of schedule 7; - (b) incident report under condition 6 of schedule 7; and - (c) Annual Review under condition 3 of schedule 7, the Proponent shall review, and if necessary revise, the strategies, plans, and programs required under this approval to the satisfaction of the Director-General.
+- 4. Within 3 months of: - (a) the submission of an annual review under Condition 3 above; - (b) the submission of an incident report under Condition 6 below; - (c) the submission of an audit report under Condition 7 below; or - (d) any modification to the conditions of this approval, (unless the conditions require otherwise), the Proponent shall review the strategies, plans, and programs required under this approval, to the satisfaction of the Director-General.
+Where this review leads to revisions in any such document, then within 4 weeks of the review the revised document must be submitted for the approval of the Director-General.

-Note: This is to ensure the strategies, plans and programs are updated on a regular basis, and incorporate any recommended measures to improve the environmental performance of the project.
+Note: The purpose of this condition is to ensure that strategies, plans and programs are regularly updated to incorporate any measures recommended to improve environmental performance of the project.